domster48/model_car_simulation/readme.md

 # Introduction

 ## Reason
 I love slotcar racing but I must say that the new Carrera Hybrid thing is very interesting.
 I also find the Sturmkind Drift Cars very interesting.
 In my opinion the thoughts behind these products are very good but the realization can be better, at least in my eyes.
+The main problems are the 1:50 scale (which must be 1:24 or 1:32 :) ), the bad controlling with smart phone or Controller which includes also the big latency caused by bluetooth.

 ## Main Object
 The goal of this project is to create all features for a racing simulation with real scaled speed of RC-Cars with all needed elements.